Ask Slashdot: What Is Your View On Sloot Compression?

 Re: (Score:2)

-You don't know what you're talking about (Score:1)
+You don't know what you're talking about (Score:3, Interesting)

 The presumption isn't that it actually stored images but more likely that it contained numerous generators.
 It's entirely plausible is that similar to the way a neural net uses a combination of several algorithms to classify images, a similar approach could be taken to constructing them.